 Greyhound drug positives from around the world

-Racing greyhounds have repeatedly tested positive for serious drugs.
 Five racing countries have regulatory frameworks in place to handle drug screening — Australia, Ireland, New Zealand, the United Kingdom and the United States.
-These industry organizations are responsible for finding and handling drug violations.
+Industry organizations, or industry-captured racing commissions, are responsible for self-policing and self-penalizing drug violations.

-In Australia, each state and territory has a regulatory agency.
-Since 2008, these agencies have reported hundreds of greyhound drug positives.
+In Australia, each state and territory has its own industry body.
+Since 2008, hundreds of greyhound drug positives have been revealed.
 In Queensland, greyhounds have tested positive for amphetamine, morphine, and pentobarbitone, a barbiturate.
 In New South Wales, greyhounds have tested positive for EPO, amphetamine, and codeine.
 Between 2015 and April 2018, 201 greyhounds tested positive for drugs in New South Wales.
 In Victoria, eight greyhounds tested positive for codeine and morphine in 2016.
 In Tasmania, greyhounds have tested positive for caffeine and cobalt.
 In South Australia, greyhounds have tested positive for amphetamine and cobalt.
 Additionally, greyhounds in Australia test positive for unusual drugs.
 In Queensland, a greyhound tested positive for Desvenlafaxine, a drug normally used to treat depression and which isn’t used at all in veterinary medicine.
 In Western Australia, a greyhound tested positive for Fertagyl, a drug normally used in cows to control estrus cycles.

-The Irish Greyhound Board has posted 200 greyhound drug positives since 2012 in the form of Control Committee Reports and Adverse Analytical Findings.
+Greyhound Racing Ireland has posted 243 greyhound drug positives between 2012 and 2023 in the form of Control Committee Reports and Adverse Analytical Findings.
 These include cocaine, amphetamine, and pentobarbital positives.
 While cocaine and amphetamine are known as dangerous performance-enhancing drugs, pentobarbital is a performance-reducing drug.
-In large doses, it has been used for euthanasia and appears in nearly 20% of all IGB drug positives.
+In large doses, it is lethal and appears in nearly 20% of all GRI drug positives.

-In New Zealand, the Racing Integrity Unit found forty-four greyhound drug positives from 2014 to 2021.
+In New Zealand, the Racing Integrity Unit found fifty-four greyhound drug positives from 2014 to 2023.
 According to New Zealand’s Judicial Control Authority, some of these positives were morphine.
 Additionally, two greyhound trainers tested positive for cannabis.
+Five of the positives in 2022 were for methamphetamine.

-In the United Kingdom, the Greyhound Board of Great Britain has reported hundreds of greyhound positives since 2009, twenty-four alone in fiscal year 2019/20.
+In the United Kingdom, the Greyhound Board of Great Britain has reported 318 greyhound drug positives between 2016-2022.
+The GBGB introduced a Point of Registration scheme in 2017, whereby a greyhound is screened prior to taking part in its first race.
+Between 2017-2022, and additiona 363 positive samples in greyhounds were detected at POR.
 These include stanozolol, barbiturates, and morphine.
 Stanozolol is a synthetic anabolic steroid and has been banned for its performance-enhancing influence.
 Barbiturates are central nervous system depressants and are serious performance-affecting drugs.
 Morphine has been used as a masking agent in greyhounds to make dogs less aware of any injuries they may have.

 In Scotland, a December 2016 newspaper investigation found that race fixing with drugs occurred with regularity at non-registered “flapping” tracks.
 A trainer admitted to giving his dog valoids to slow him down, waiting a few races until the betting odds became favorable, then taking him off the drugs to result in a faster race pace.
-Scottish greyhounds have continued to be drugged: one trainer’s greyhounds tested positive for cocaine and a betablocker in March 2019.
-Altogether, twenty-eight drug positives have occurred at Shawfield Stadium since 2009, including five for cocaine.
+One trainer’s greyhounds tested positive for cocaine and a betablocker in March 2019.
+Altogether, twenty-eight drug positives occurred at Shawfield Stadium between 2009 and its closure in 2020, including five for cocaine.

 The Association of Racing Commissioners International classifies cocaine as a Class I drug, the highest prohibited category.
 Nonetheless, since fiscal year 2008, cocaine has been found in racing dogs at least 70 times in Alabama, Arkansas, and Florida.